University of Lynchburg: History

 The University of Lynchburg was founded in 1903 by Josephus Hopwood as "Virginia Christian College".
 Hopwood was president of Milligan College in Tennessee when a group of ministers and businessmen approached him about establishing a college in Lynchburg.
 He agreed to serve as president, after which the group purchased the failed Westover Hotel resort for $13,500, securing Lynchburg's current campus.
 Hopwood worked with his wife Sarah Eleanor LaRue Hopwood to establish the college based on their shared vision.

 The University of Lynchburg was the first institution in the United States to train nuclear physicists and engineers for the NS Savannah project under the order of President Eisenhower, to aid in the development and operation of the world's first nuclear-powered ship.

 The institution officially changed its name to Lynchburg College in 1919, citing a constituency that had expanded beyond Virginia.

 Beginning with 11 faculty and 55 students, the institution has grown to 159 full-time faculty and 2,800 undergraduate and graduate students.
 For undergraduate students, the university offers 39 majors, 49 minors, two dual-degree programs, and the Westover Honors Program.
 It also confers the Master of Arts, Master of Business Administration, Master of Education, and Master of Science in Nursing as well as doctoral degrees in physical therapy, physician assistants, and educational leadership.

 The University of Lynchburg hymn was written by alumnus Paul E. Waters.
 Its melody is derived from J. S. Bach's "O Haupt voll Blut und Wunden".

 A notable longtime faculty member was Sheldon Vanauken who taught English and history from the 1940s until the 1980s and won the National Book Award for A Severe Mercy about his friendship with C. S. Lewis.

 In fall 1994, a few months after Intel introduced its Pentium microprocessor, Thomas R. Nicely, from the University of Lynchburg, was performing computations related to the distribution of prime numbers and discovered the Pentium FDIV bug.
 Nicely left Lynchburg College in 2000.

 In July 2018, the university changed its name from Lynchburg College to the University of Lynchburg.

 In May 2024, university administrators announced significant cuts to the university's academic programs, staff, and faculty.
 They planned to close 12 undergraduate majors, 25 undergraduate minors, and five graduate programs.
 They also planned to eliminate 40 staff and 40 faculty positions.
 University leaders described this as a "strategic transformation" that was necessary in light of declining enrollments and growing debt.
 From 2017 to 2022, enrollment decreased by nearly 15% to about 2,400 students.
 In 2023, the university experienced a deficit of $8.6 million.

+In December 2024, the university was placed on "warning" status and had its reaffirmation of accreditation denied by its accreditor, the Southern Association of Colleges and Schools, after the accreditor's board found significant non-compliance with its standards for financial responsibility and student outcomes.
+In December 2025 the university was kept on Warning status for a second and final year.